chrisgrieser/nvim-tinygit/README.md

   commit preview, and commit title length indicators.
 If there are no staged changes, stages all changes before doing so (`git add -A`).
 Optionally trigger a `git push` afterward.
-- Convenient commands for **amend, stash, fixup, or undoing** commits.
+- Convenient commands for **amending, stashing, fixup, or undoing commits**.
 - Search **issues & PRs**.
 Open the selected issue or PR in the browser.
 - Open the **GitHub URL** of the current file, repo, or selected lines.
 Also supports opening GitHub's blame view.